-In case an employee does not possess complete documents or other essentials that are required for the designation, then the agencies keep notice of it and makes sure that they do not hire any wrong or unprofessional employee.
+In case an employee does not possess complete documents or other essentials that are required for the designation, then the agencies keep notice of it and make sure that they do not hire any wrong or unprofessional employee.

 10. Offer cost savings solutions:

-Most of the agencies that offer employee leasing services are big giants that are involved in this practice over years.
+Most of the agencies that offer employee leasing services are big giants that are involved in this practice over the years.
 By hiring services of such agencies, it becomes feasible for companies and businesses to hire employees at better-negotiated packages and reduced insurance costs.

 Although companies have to pay such agencies a desired amount of fee, then the cost is extremely low as compared to the costs related to the hiring of the employees.

 1. Less control over employees: